top of page

 "Much of my creative process starts to take shape during my evening sketch journaling.
 For decades I end each day in front of a blank sheet of journal paper.
 What ever feeling I have at the moment I doodle.
 On days when I have no idea what to draw I try to let my feelings take over and draw whatever pops into my head.
 Sometimes they are silly or socially inappropriate thoughts.
 I draw them anyway.
 At the end of the evening when it's time to go to bed I look at my paper and see a lot of little drawings that have no rhyme or reason.
 They make no sense...just a smattering of fun and whimsy.
 Then I'll put it away.

 When I explore those drawings days, weeks or even years later I sometimes see how all those random drawings are actually connected.
 There is a palpable theme that emerges that I didn't expect or understand at the time.
-That's when I think I had tapped into my subconscious without realizing.
+That's when I think I have tapped into my subconscious without realizing.
 Those thoughts, words and doodles are all connected.
 I'm learning to trust my instinct and give it room to take me places I may not always have the courage to in other aspects of life.
 Those are the doodles that tend to inspire further exploration, ultimately turning into final works.

 Other times, art wants to come out by itself.
 It takes on a life of its own and forces me to work outside of my daily journal.
 Things that are going on around me in person, conversation or feeling.
 When I get those ideas, I have to spend several days or weeks pondering how they need to manifest themselves.
 Some make the light of day.
 Others do not.